kkocdko/kblog/README.md

 ### Migrating

-* Here are some tips that can help you migrating from other platform.
+* Here are some tips that can help you migrating from other platforms.

 #### From [Jekyll](https://jekyllrb.com)